Faculty & Staff

 Elizabeth Cox Frabizzio

 Elizabeth Cox began her early training at the School of Performing Arts in New Milford, Connecticut under the direction of Arlene Begelman and Robert Maiorano.
 She later continued her studies at Fineline Theatre Arts in New Milford and worked exclusively with Broadway veterans Elizabeth Parkinson, Scott Wise and Mary Ann Lamb.
-She spent summers dancing at the Pittsburgh Ballet Theatre, North Carolina School of the Arts and the Central Pennsylvania Youth Ballet.
+She spent summers dancing at the Pittsburgh Ballet Theatre, North Carolina School of the Arts, and the Central Pennsylvania Youth Ballet.

 Professionally, Elizabeth has danced as an ensemble member in the Radio City Christmas Spectacular at Radio City Music Hall and for the renowned modern dance company, Momix.
 She can be seen in Darren Aronofsky’s, The Black Swan, and on the cover of the 2009 ‘Green Issue’ of the New York Times Magazine.
 As a freelance artist, Elizabeth has assisted Broadway veteran Mary Ann Lamb on projects throughout the tri-state area and has worked with Adam Battlestein’s Catapult Entertainment, which appeared on season eight of America’s Got Talent.
 In 2015, Elizabeth was named one of Connecticut’s top ’40 under 40’ by Connecticut Magazine for her dance and teaching achievements.

-As a teacher, Elizabeth has taught for the past nine years at Fineline Theatre Arts in New Milford and at studios in the greater Fairfield, Westchester and Rockland counties.
+As a teacher, Elizabeth has taught for the past ten years at Fineline Theatre Arts in New Milford and at studios in the greater Fairfield, Westchester and Rockland counties.
 She is certified to teach beginner/intermediate mat pilates through Power Pilates, NYC.
 Elizabeth is excited to share her enthusiasm and knowledge to the next generation of dancers.